Analyzing Differentiable Fuzzy Logic Operators: Experimental setup

 We split the MNIST dataset so that 1\% of it is labeled and 99\% is unlabeled.
-We use two models.\footnote{Code is available at \url{https://github.com/HEmile/differentiable-reasoning-thesis/tree/master/mnist\%20experiments}.} Given a handwritten digit $\bx$ labeled with digit $y$, the first model $p_\btheta(y|\bx)$ computes the distribution over the 10 possible labels.
+Given a handwritten digit $\bx$ labeled with digit $y$, $p_\btheta(y|\bx)$ computes the distribution over the 10 possible labels.
 We use 2 convolutional layers with max pooling, the first with 10 and the second with 20 filters.
 Then follows two fully connected hidden layers with 320 and 50 nodes and a softmax output layer.
 The probability that $\pred{same}(\bx_1, \bx_2)$ for two handwritten digits $\bx_1$ and $\bx_2$ holds is modeled by $p_\btheta(\pred{same}|\bx_1, \bx_2)$.
 This takes the 50-dimensional embeddings of $\bx_1$ and $\bx_2$ of the fully connected hidden layer $e_{\bx_1}$ and $e_{\bx_2}$.
 These are used in a network architecture called a Neural Tensor Network \pcite{Socher2013}: